The driving rules vary depending on whether your driving license was issued in an EU/EEA, a non-EU/EEA, or in an other country.

 Find more information about the procedure at Citizens' Services

-or on Police website
+or on the police website

-Non-EU/EEA driving licence
+Non-EU/EEA driving license

 Read more about the rules here